 I provide breastfeeding peer supporter courses in conjunction with Cambridgeshire County Council and am involved in a small local charity ElyMilks which runs a weekly breastfeeding support group for mothers in Ely.
 I am Chair of the Association of Tongue-tie Practitioners and on the training team of The Association of Breastfeeding Mothers.

 I am based near Ely, Cambridgeshire and will visit consider home visits in areas up to a 30 mile travelling distance from my home when I have capacity.
 I currently see most of my clients in my private clinics in Cambridge, Bury St Edmunds and St Ives as this makes best use of time and means I can see families as promptly as possible.

 - My qualification as a Lactation Consultant (IBCLC) can be verified by logging on to europe.iblce.org/ibclc-registry and entering my surname (Oakley) or my IBCLC number which is L-33263.

 - My nursing registration can be verified by logging on to www.nmc-uk.org/Search-the-register/ and entering my name and PIN number which is 88E0274E.

-My hobbies include beaded jewellery making, hen keeping, walking our dog along the river and droves where we live and helping my daughter care for her horse.
+My hobbies include hen keeping, walking our dog and caring for and riding my rescue pony.